DevOpsBootcamp/website/source/configuration-management.rst

     prone.

-- CM enables System Operation to define their infrastructure in code.
 - Install packages, configure software, start/stop services.
 - Ensure/guarantee a specific state of a machine.
 - Provide history of changes for a system.